-- Japanese tea ceremony experience (Sadou)
+- Japanese tea ceremony experience (Sado)

-- Places where you can enjoy Matcha
+- Places where you can enjoy matcha tea

-In order to offer you the best information for it, we picked up some places where you can have the tea ceremony experience in Tokyo.
+We often receive requests for experiencing a Japanese tea ceremony in Tokyo.
+In order to offer you the best information, we selected some places where you can have the tea ceremony experience in Tokyo.
 You can choose the place depending on the experience you would like to get from this article!

-Japanese tea ceremony experience (Sadou)
+Japanese tea ceremony experience (Sado)

 Japanese tea ceremony experience by either watching tea ceremony or taking part of it

-Time: 30-60 minutes
+Duration 30-60 minutes

-Tea and sweets only -> 1,100yen / person
+Tea and sweets only ¥1,100 per person

-Tea-ceremony experience (chair) -> 2,200yen / person
+Tea-ceremony experience (chair) ¥2,200 per person

-Tea-ceremony experience (tatami) -> 8,800yen / person
+Tea-ceremony experience (tatami) ¥8,800 per person